| 115.45 3.65 (3.26%) | 02-20 16:00 | |||||||||||||

 |||

-Price has closed below its short-term moving average.
+Price has closed above its short-term moving average.
 Short-term moving average is currently below mid-term; and below long-term moving average.
-From the relationship between price and moving averages: This stock is BEARISH in short-term; and NEUTRAL in mid-long term.[ TFX ] has closed above bottom band by 17.6%.
-Bollinger Bands are 160% wider than normal.
-The large width of the bands suggest high volatility as compared to its normal range.
-The bands have been in this wide range for 6 days.
-This is a sign that the current trend might continue.
+From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and BEARISH in mid-long term.[ TFX ] has closed Bollinger Bands are 24.4% narrower than normal.
+The current width of the bands does not suggest anything about the future direction or movement of prices.

 | If tomorrow: | Open lower | Open higher |